Tourism in Maharashtra: Nashik

-The city is famous for its Nashik grape and Vineyards.
-It is known as "The Wine Capital of India" owing to 22 wineries being located here out of a total of 46 throughout India.
+The city is famous for its Nashik grape and vineyards.
+It is known as "The Wine Capital of India" owing to 26 wineries being located here out of a total of 46 throughout India.
 Several wine festivals and wine tasting tours are held in this region.
 Nashik is also surrounded by various forts and hills and has an abundance of hiking trails.

+Statue of Lord Rama, Nashik is tallest statue of Lord Rama in Maharshtra state.
+The statue is located in Ramshristi Udyan, Tapovan Panchavati.
+The statue was built under the leadership of Rahul Uttamrao Dhikale, member of the Legislative Assembly from Nashik East Constituency.